 Originally built in the 1920s, this tastefully restored luxury property is situated on an island in Casco Bay — a leisurely ferry or water taxi ride from Portland.
 The oversized wicker chairs on the wraparound porch offer breathtaking water views between chapters.

 The 21-rooms have no TVs or phones (although there’s a wireless connection throughout for those who aren’t able to go cold turkey).
 No two rooms are alike, but all the beds are made with fine Italian linens; many have ocean views.
 Homemade snacks are served throughout the day.

 4) The Library Hotel (New York)

 Each of the 60 luxury rooms has a collection of books relating to the room’s unique theme.
-Whether your reading interests lean to astronomy, fairy tales, or erotica, you can hand pick the floor you’ll stay on.
-The hotel offers 24-hour refreshments, including an espresso/cappuccino machine, fresh coffee, fruit, and other snacks, making this one of the unforgettable reading retreats around.
+Whether your reading interests lean to astronomy, fairy tales, or erotica, you can hand-pick the floor you’ll stay on.
+The hotel offers 24-hour refreshments, including an espresso/cappuccino machine, fresh coffee, fruit, and other snacks, making this one of the most unforgettable reading retreats around.